MMosley502/LEGUP/Light-up-Rules.md

 # Light up
 Light up is a puzzle with unfilled squares shown in gray.
-Your task ensure all non-black tiles are lit up with light bulbs.
+Your task is to ensure all non-black tiles are lit up with light bulbs.

-Clicking on a unfilled tile places a light bulb and colors the area it lights up yellow
+Clicking on an unfilled tile places a light bulb and colors the area it lights up yellow

-Clicking on a light bulb replaces it with a "empty" tile, represented by a black dot
+Clicking on a light bulb replaces it with an "empty" tile, represented by a black dot

 Clicking on a "empty" tile returns it to being unfilled

 # Rules
 ### Here are the direct rules of the puzzle

-1) Light bulbs shines light on ALL tiles on it's row and column unless blocked by a black tile.
+1) Light bulbs light up ALL tiles on its row and column unless blocked by a black tile.

 2) Light bulbs cannot shine lights on each other

-3) black tiles with numbers (0 -> 4) must have that many light bulbs cardinally adjacent to them (no diagonals)
+3) Black tiles with numbers (0 to 4) must have that many light bulbs located cardinal adjacent to them (no diagonals)

 # LEGUP Proof Rules
 ## Direct Rules